cloudfoundry/docs-dev-guide/deploy-apps/domains-routes.html.md

 2: none
 Subdomain> 1

-1: cfapps.io
+1: example.com
-2: example.com
+2: example.org
 3: none
 Domain> 2

-Creating route myapp.example.com...
+Creating route myapp.example.org...
 OK
-Binding myapp.example.com to myapp...
+Binding myapp.example.org to myapp...
 OK

 </pre>

 ## <a id='assign-in-manifest'></a>Assign Subdomain in Manifest ##

-If you create or edit the manifest for an application, you can use the `host` (for subdomain) and ``domain` attributes to define the components of the application’s route.
+If you create or edit the manifest for an application, you can use the `host` (for subdomain) and `domain` attributes to define the components of the application’s route.
 For more information, see [Application Manifests](../deploy-apps/manifest.html).

 ## <a id='list-routes'></a>List Routes ##